miroapp/api-clients/packages/typescript-node/README.md

 `.as(userId: string)` method returns the instance of the [Api](https://miroapp.github.io/api-clients/typescript-node/classes/nested_model.Api.html) class.
 This instance provides methods to create and get the list of `Board` models which then provides methods to get `Item` model and so forth.

-See [MODELS.md](./MODELS.md) file for the complete model hierarchy.

 ### Using lowlevel MiroApi directly

 Besides the high level stateful Miro client the library also exposes a stateless low level client: